nunchistudio/hashibox/README.md

 **Notes:**
 - The Vagrant environment uses a lot of resources.
 1Go RAM per *client* nodes (x3) and 512Mo RAM per *server* nodes (x3).
-You should change these resources accordingly to your machine.
+You should change these resources in the `Vagrantfile` accordingly to your machine.
-- To simplify the setup, ACL and TLS across Consul, Vault, and Nomad are not configured.
-As stated, the goal is to test Nomad jobs in a highly available environment.
+- To simplify the setup, ACL and TLS across Consul, Nomad, and Vault are not configured.
+As stated, the primary goal is to test Nomad jobs in a highly available environment.
 Feel free to make a pull request to support these features.
+- Only Vault *server* is leveraged.
+Vault agents in *client* mode are not setup since we don't use it.
+Feel free to make a pull request to support it.
 - We could have leveraged Vagrant's *sync folders* instead of Bolt.
 Bolt is a better choice for better *production-practices*.